f5devcentral/f5-bigip-image-generator/README.md

     -  source: "/var/tmp/f5-appsvcs-3.4.0-2.noarch.rpm"
        destination: "/var/config/rest/downloads/f5-appsvcs.noarch.rpm"
    ```

-    If you specify a cloud provider, then the tool uploads the generated virtual disk image to the cloud provider, and creates a virtual machine image.
-Depending on your environment, creating a virtual disk takes 10-15 minutes when you enable virtualization; however, if **disabled**, then disk creation takes **1-2 hours**.
-For this reason, it is strongly recommended that you run the Image Generator tool in environments where **virtualization is enabled**.

 5. OPTIONAL: The Image Generator will attempt to use previously created local artifacts, if they exist.
 Therefore, if you receive an error during file upload to a cloud provider, only the cloud portion of image generation is run for a subsequent image generation.
 If you want to run the entire process again, use the `--clean` option to remove logs and artifacts associated with the source image, platform, modules, and boot locations.